Background pattern

 Consult your doctor or pharmacist if you have any doubts.

-Detrusitol is not recommended for use in children.
+The use of Detrusitol is not recommended in children.

 Detrusitol is taken orally.
-Tablets should be swallowed whole.
+The tablets should be swallowed whole.

 Your doctor will indicate the duration of your treatment with Detrusitol.
-Do not stop treatment unless you observe an immediate effect, as your bladder needs time to adapt.
-Complete the treatment with the tablets prescribed by your doctor.
+Do not stop treatment before if you do not observe an immediate effect, as your bladder needs time to adapt to it.
+Finish the treatment with the tablets prescribed by your doctor.
 If you do not notice any effect, consult your doctor.

 The benefit of treatment should be reevaluated after 2-3 months of use.